DevRev

 • Edit Connection

-• Changes the connection used for any subsequent action (i.e. Sync).
-This is helpful if a connection goes stale or the user who established it is no longer available.
+• Use this option to change the connection used for any subsequent actions.
+It can be helpful if a connection becomes inactive or the user who established it is no longer available.

 GitHub issue import recipe

-The following recipe is used to import GitHub issues into DevRev work.
+The following recipe is used to import GitHub issues into DevRev issues.

 GitHubDevRevDefault Value